 Discover a new outdoor play space!
 We can help you find some of the best playgrounds Minneapolis, St. Paul and greater Minnesota.
 Looking for specifics like a playground, swimming spot or bike trail?
 Want to find the perfect place to a pitch a tent or your city’s best sledding hill?
 Search by all of these amenities and more in our Twin Cities Parks & Playgrounds Search by selecting a category from the drop down menu or typing in the keyword of your choice in the search box.
 You can even enter an address and select a radius to search by city or region of the Metro.

 Plus, find park hours, fees, directions, pictures and other extras.

 Caponi Art Park and Learning Center is a sculpture park in Eagan.
 Open May through October, the park is free to visit Tuesday through Sunday.
 It also offers special programming during the season.
-Note that there will be no Medieval Fair in 2018.
-Instead, look for Leaf Fest is mid-October.

 Bring a picnic and prepare to expend some energy exploring the 60 acres that make up this woodland sculpture garden.
 Art pops up in unexpected places, down meandering paths, and it begs for interpretation!